risingwavelabs/terraform-provider-risingwavecloud/README.md

 ---

-This is the official repository of the terraform provider for [RisingWave Cloud](https://cloud.risingwave.com/).
+This is the official repository of the Terraform provider for [RisingWave Cloud](https://cloud.risingwave.com/).
 It is used to manage resources in RisingWave Cloud in a declarative way.
 More information about Terrafom can be found [here](https://www.terraform.io/).

 ## Get Started